bbenz/allaroundazure/content/post/2020-06-23-building-serverless-incident-management-with-logic-apps.md

 image: 2020-06-23–Jason-Hand-Serverless-Incident-Management.png
 ---

+{{< video "38RQ3tJi1uw" >}}

+## 📺 All Around Azure no. 004

 Building Serverless Incident Management with Logic Apps.
-In this live coding stream Jason joins Frank to explain how to build a very useful Azure Logic Apps
+In this live coding stream Jason joins Frank to explain how to build a very useful Azure Logic Apps.

-{{< video "38RQ3tJi1uw" >}}
-📺 Stream #AllAroundAzure no. 004

 ## Useful Links